fetaro/rbatch/README.md

 #### Common Config

-If you can use a common config file which is read from all scripts, you make `${RB_HOME}/conf/common.yaml`.
+If you can use the common config file , `${RB_HOME}/conf/common.yaml`, this config values can be used by all scripts.
-You can change name of common config file by using option `common_conf_name`.
+The name of common config file is changed by option `common_conf_name`.

 ### External Command Wrapper

-RBatch provide a function which wrap external command (such as 'ls').
+`RBatch.cmd` is external command wapper.

-This function return a result object which contain command's "STDOUT", "STDERR" ,and "exit status".
+This function return a result object which contains command's "STDOUT", "STDERR" and "exit status".

 sample